 Any advice for aspiring chefs?

 To achieve something, you have to work hard and be patient.
 Whatever you do, it takes time to reach perfection.
 If you work hard, good things will come.
 Also, be professional; respect people.
-This is crucial when it comes to your team, with suppliers, and with the management.
+This is crucial when it comes to your team, suppliers, and management.

 Follow The Manor’s Facebook page to see more of Chef Michele Dell’Aquila’s genius creations